CymGen30/STMCD_Android_BasicGpioDemo/README.md

 - LD2 is used for LED management

 The project is compiled thanks to SW4STM32 tool, available on www.st.com.

+A mini-usb cable must be plugged on CN1 of NUCLEO-F302R8.

 ## Communication API
 ### Events